Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 ## Steps for Using the Enneagram in Relationships

-After you have learned your Enneagram Type its time to start thinking about the other possible Enneagram types of the people around you.
+After you have learned your Enneagram type its time to start thinking about the other possible Enneagram types of the people around you.

 ### Ground Rules